elenahorton21/CS262/WireProtocol/grpc/README.md

 #### List accounts

 Users must enter `/list` to list all accounts or `/list [wildcard]` to list a subset of accounts by a wildcard.
+The wildcard is formatted as a regular expression (i.e. the wildcard `e` will return all names that begin with e, the wildcard `.a` will return all names that have `a` as the 2nd character, the wildcard `.*i` will return all names that have an `i` anywhere in them, etc.)

 #### Delete an account